OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

   template with the correct column names.
   > **Note**: The system validates for duplicates and correct formatting before applying the import.

+### Creating Items from Explore

+Connectors that support browsing their address space (e.g. OPC UA, Folder Scanner) expose an **Explore** button that opens a read-only tree of the source's available nodes/files.
+From that tree you can select one or more entries with the checkboxes and click **Create items from selection** to turn them directly into items, instead of typing them by hand or building a CSV file:

+1. **Map fields**: for each item field (the same set the CSV importer expects — `name`, `enabled`, `scanMode`, `group`, and one `settings_*` per connector-specific setting), choose whether its value comes from a metadata attribute of the browsed node (e.g. its `nodeId`) or a fixed constant applied to every selected node (e.g. forcing `settings_mode` to `da` for the whole batch).
+Constant values are validated the same way as the regular item settings form.
+2. **Match key** _(optional)_: pick a mapped field — typically a `settings_*` field such as `nodeId` — used to detect that a row actually corresponds to an item that already exists.
+Leave it unset to always create new items.
+3. **Preview**: review one row per selected node in an editable, paginated table.
+Edit any cell, remove a row, or add a manually-entered row — each change is re-validated live using the same checks as CSV import.
+Rows matched via the match key show an Update/Skip choice (with a shortcut to apply the same choice to every matched row), letting you update existing items' settings — or even their name — instead of only creating new ones.
+4. **Submit**: the reviewed rows are sent through the same import pipeline as a CSV upload — the same uniqueness, settings validation, and group/scan-mode resolution apply.

 ---

 ## Max Instant Tracking {#max-instant-tracking}